parallelvirtualcluster/pvc/docs/manuals/api.md

 The PVC API consistently accepts HTTP POST commands of HTML form documents.
 However, since all form arguments can also be specified as query parameters, and only the `vm define` endpoint accepts a significant amount of data in one argument, it should generally be compatible with API clients speaking only JSON - these can simply send no data in the body and send all required values as query parameters.

 The PCI API consistently returns JSON bodies as its responses, with the one exception of the `vm dump` endpoint which returns an XML body.
-For most endpoints, this is a `message` value containing a human-readable message about the success or failure of the command.
+For all POST endpoints, unless otherwise specified below, this is a `message` value containing a human-readable message about the success or failure of the command.
 The HTTP return code is always 200 for a success or 510 for a failure.
+For all GET endpoints except the mentioned `vm dump`, this is a JSON body containing the requested data.

 ## API endpoint documentation